BlueBeacon beacons: configuration and settings

 By default, BlueBeacon beacons continuously (24/7) broadcast non-connectable advertising frames, according to configuration of one or more slots.
 By enabling "Advertising Daily Schedule", it is possible to program a daily advertising time, in order to start and stop advertising at a certain hour, between 0:00 and 23:59.
 Using this mode, it is possible, for instance, to enable advertising only during business hours of a shop or museum (e.g., from 8am to 6pm), thus reducing battery consumption.
 During off-period, the beacon continues to broadcast the proprietary packet with name (that can be connectable or non-connectable, depending on "Remain Connectable" settings), and is listed in the BlueBeacon Manager nearby beacons list (unless "Anonymous Mode" is enabled).

-This option is presently available only of BlueBeacon Tag, that integrates 3-axis accelerometer.
+This option is presently available only in BlueBeacon Tag and Card, that integrate 3-axis accelerometer.
 By enabling Accelerometer-based Mode, it is possible to set an operating mode based on accelerometer status.
 Four options are

 available, one excluding the other: two orientation-based modes (beacon enters low-power mode when placed horizontally; e.g., leaning on a plane), and two motion-based modes (the beacon advertise when moved or shaken):